-Here’s what you need if you’re cooking Pasta with Broccoli for two, and planning to have leftovers for lunch (this makes wonderful leftovers):
+Here’s what you’ll need to make Pasta with Broccoli for two, and have leftovers for lunch (this makes wonderful leftovers):

 1. First, make your soffritto.
 Take a large sauté pan (about 12 inches across) and add the olive oil over medium-low heat with your onion and/or garlic and/or red pepper flakes and/or anchovies.
 Let it gently sizzle for a few minutes.
 If you’re using onions, you want them to get soft and nearly translucent.
 If you’re using anchovies, you want them disintegrated.
 That’s right – they just break up completely and become part of the oil.
 You can also add black pepper.
 Don’t burn the garlic.